Daniel's

 The king appointed for them a daily ration from the king's choice food and from the wine which he drank, and appointed that they should be educated three years, at the end of which they were to enter the king's personal service.
 Now among them from the sons of Judah were Daniel, Hananiah, Mishael and Azariah.
 Then the commander of the officials assigned new names to them; and to Daniel he assigned the name Belteshazzar, to Hananiah, Shadrach, to Mishael, Meshach and to Azariah, Abed-nego.

-Let's step aside here for a moment.
-When God delivered the Jews from captivity in Egypt, he brought them out ... just a bunch of old idol worshippers.
-And, when Moses went up on Mount Sinai to receive the Law, you will remember that the people promptly built themselves an idol in the form of a golden calf.
-The Jewish people would never shake that evil and stupid tendency of idol worship until the days of their final captivity in Babylon.
-Until that time, idol worship dogged them throughout their history.
-It was idol worship that led to the annihilation and captivity of the northern kingdom of Israel, by the Assyrians in 722 BC.
-And, it was idol worship that led to the subsequent annihilation of the southern kingdom of Judah, by the Babylonians in 586.
-Now, believe you me, all the Jews who survived those great calamities had really gotten their noses rubbed in their sins of idolatry!
-After the days of this Babylonian captivity, the Lord's command ...
-Thou shalt have no other gods before me ... took on new meaning for his chosen people.
-As a result, following their Babylonian captivity, from that day to this, the Jewish people have never again gotten themselves entangled in idol worship.
-They had had the cure!
+Let's step aside for a moment.
+When God delivered the Jews from captivity in Egypt, his people had adopted many of the gods of Egypt and become idol worshipers.
+When Moses went up on Mount Sinai to receive the Law, the people promptly built themselves a golden calf to worship.
+The Jews never shook that practice until the days of which we are now reading during the time of their final captivity in Babylon.
+Idol worship had dogged them throughout their history.
+It was idol worship that led to the annihilation of the northern kingdom, Israel, by the Assyrians in 722 BC and resulting in what is now referred to as the ten lost tribes of Israel.
+And it was idol worship that brought about the subsequent annihilation of the southern kingdom, Judah, by the Babylonians in 586.
+Now, believe you me, all those Jews who survived those judgments from the true and living God had really been cured of the sin of idolatry!
+Thou shalt have no other gods before me ... took on a new meaning.
+After the captivity in Babylon, the Jewish people never again allowed themselves to be entangled in idolatry!
+They had had the cure.

 1:8-16